Theodore F. DiSalvo

 USILA Scholar-All American (2014)

-Member of the American Bar Association sections of Young Lawyers, Section for Litigation, and Section for Civil Rights and Social Justice
+Member, American Bar Association: Section of Young Lawyers, Section for Litigation, and Section for Civil Rights and Social Justice

 Co-author, “Hindsight Proportionality is an Illogical and Meaningless Idea”, Law360 (July 23, 2019).